rgrannell1/hq/README.md

 ### Usage

 hq reads html on standard-input and selects elements based on a query-selector.
+It can also open a URL directly via Puppeteer, which can be helpful for accessing sites with client-side rendering.

 ```sh
 hq <selector>